Manas-Rastogi/Finance-Data-Processing-Backend/README.md

-Finance Data Processing and Access Control Backend
+koFinance Data Processing and Access Control Backend
 ---------------------------------------------------
 Built this as part of a screening assignmet.
 The idea was to create a backend that handles financial records where different users have different levels of access.